 Hop On a Rower

-Rowing burns the most calories and works the most muscles, including muscles in your back, and also improves posture.
-To bump it up a notch, head outdoors.
-In a Brazilian study, outdoor rowers burned 26 percent more calories during a race than those on indoor rowing ergometers did.
+Rowing burns many calories and works the most muscles, including your back muscles.
+To bump it up a notch, take your workout outdoors.
+In a Brazilian study, outdoor rowers burned 26 percent more calories during a race than those on an indoor rowing ergometers.

-“Though you may think pushups work mostly your arms, when done properly they actually work your full body and are one of the very best ways to target your external obliques,” says Annie Mulgrew, Director of Programming at City Row in New York City.
+Although push-ups will emphasize the upper-body, including the shoulders and arms, they’re actually full-body exercises.
+“When done properly, they actually work your entire body and are one of the very best ways to target your external obliques,” says Annie Mulgrew, director of programming at City Row.

-If you can do more than 5 reps of an exercise, up your weight—especially when you’re working bigger muscle groups through exercises like squats, suggests Roberts.
+If you can do more than five reps of an exercise, pick up a heavier weight.
+As you build muscles and your body gets stronger, you can increase your load to challenge your body.
+It’s particularly important to work larger muscle groups, like your glutes, with a heavier weight.
 “This will burn fat, in the belly and other areas, quicker than any ab exercise.”